 The response time, on the other hand, shows how long it takes you to respond.
 To maintain a high position in search results for your Airbnb listing, you should keep your response rate higher than 90%.
 With regard to the response time, you should be as prompt as possible.

 If you turn on Instant Book for your Airbnb listing, you can get a higher position in the search results.
-Airbnb strives to remove any obstacles that may deter guests from making a booking.
+The platform strives to remove any obstacles that may deter guests from making a booking.

 As Instant Book enables guests to book without a host’s approval, guests can just choose their dates and then discuss check-in arrangements with a host.
 This functionality simplifies the booking process for guests and helps hosts to land more bookings.